citp/privacy-policy-historical/v/vi/vic/vic.gov.au.md

 Victoria Online only requests you to provide personal information for the purposes of responding to your feedback.
 The purpose for collecting personal information is to provide feedback and answer queries that you have in respect of a particular site or the information you are trying to obtain and Victoria Online will only use and/or disclose the information for these purposes.
 It is possible to provide feedback without providing your personal information although if you do this, we are unable to respond to you about your feedback or your query.

 Personal information that is collected by Victoria Online will be used by and disclosed to Victorian Government employees or contractors whose duties require them to use it.
-Such employees and contractors are required to protect and handle your personal information in accordance with the [Information Privacy Act 2000 (Vic)](http://www.legislation.vic.gov.au/Domino/Web_Notes/LDMS/PubLawToday.nsf/a12f6f60fbd56800ca256de500201e54/1427BD7172D19D3DCA25736000021540/$FILE/00-98a020.pdf) (PDF, 564 KB).
+Such employees and contractors are required to protect and handle your personal information in accordance with the [Information Privacy Act 2000 (Vic)](http://www.legislation.vic.gov.au/Domino/Web_Notes/LDMS/PubLawToday.nsf/a12f6f60fbd56800ca256de500201e54/97e79fc6f4e66779ca2578df000ab6dd!OpenDocument).

 ## Access to and Correction of Personal Information